ISSN 1016-5169 | E-ISSN 1308-4488

 OBJECTIVE

-Detection and monitoring of electrolyte imbalance is essential for appropriate treatment of many metabolic diseases.
-However, there is not yet a tool that can detect such imbalances reliably and noninvasively.
-Electrolyte disorders, especially in heart failure patients, can cause life-threatening situations, which may develop due to the medications used in the routine treatment of the disease.
+Detection and monitoring of electrolyte imbalances are essential for the appropriate treatment of many metabolic diseases.
+However, no reliable and noninvasive tool currently exists for such detection.
+Electrolyte disorders, particularly in heart failure patients, can lead to life-threatening situations, which may often develop as a result of medications used in routine treatment.

 RESULTS